 - Supporting researchers to achieve a range of career goals

-Researchers, Principal Investigators or academic managers and professional support colleagues have responsibilities and roles to play in fulfilling the collective aims.
+Researchers, Principal Investigators/line managers and professional support staff have responsibilities and roles to play in fulfilling our collective aims.

 For more information on the national Concordat and our specific commitments please see the Concordat Action Plan webpage.